Embroidery vs. Cross Stitch – What’s the Difference?

 Embroidery vs Cross Stitch

-What’s the difference between embroidery vs cross stitch?
+What’s the difference between embroidery and cross stitch?
 This question is a common one.
-There are so many different types of needle crafts that it can get kind of confusing as to what things are.
-Here are some defining characteristics of both to help show the difference between the two of them.
+There are so many types of needlecraft that it can get confusing.
+In this article, I’ll share some defining characteristics of both to help you understand how they differ.

 Cross Stitch

-Stranded cotton embroidery thread is the most ideal to use for cross stitch.
-2 of the 6 strands are normally used, which gives this style of needlework a very flat and neat finish.
+Stranded cotton embroidery thread is ideal for cross stitch.
+Two of the strands are normally used, which gives this style of needlework a very flat and neat finish.

 Stitches

-The cross stitch, half stitch, and back stitch are the stitches used most frequently.
-The most common, the cross stitch, forms a little “x” on each square of the fabric.
+The cross stitch, half stitch, and back stitch are some of the stitches that are used.
+The most common one, the cross stitch, forms a little “x” on each square of the fabric.

 Patterns

-A pattern is normally followed that shows you how many “squares” or cross stitches to do of each color.
+A pattern shows you how many “squares” or cross stitches for each color.
 Patterns usually come as charted designs or hot iron transfers.

-Charted designs seem to be the most common these days, and they are best to use in conjunction with fabric that has a natural grid to it like Aida.
-The design, therefore, doesn’t need to be transferred to the fabric because the gridlines of the fabric can be counted and stitched corresponding to the chart.
+Charted designs are best used in conjunction with a visible grid fabric, like Aida.
+The design doesn’t need to be transferred to the fabric because the threads of the fabric can be counted and stitched corresponding to the chart.

-Hot iron transfers can be used and placed directly on fabric that is more solid and tightly woven.
-(You see this kind on a lot of vintage pillow cases, tea towels, and linens.)
+Hot iron transfers can be placed directly on solid, tightly woven fabric.
+(You see this kind of transfer on many vintage pillowcases, tea towels, and linens.)

 Appearance